-- · each of our directors and executive officers who beneficially own our Ordinary Shares; - · all of our directors and executive officers as a group; and - each person known to us to own beneficially more than 5.0% of our Ordinary Shares.
+- each of our directors and executive officers who beneficially own our Ordinary Shares; - all of our directors and executive officers as a group; and - each person known to us to own beneficially more than 5.0% of our Ordinary Shares.

 Beneficial ownership includes voting or investment power with respect to the securities.
 Except as indicated below, and subject to applicable community property laws, the persons named in the table have sole voting and investment power with respect to all Ordinary Shares shown as beneficially owned by them.
-Percentage of beneficial ownership of each listed person prior to this offering is based on 50,000,000 Ordinary Shares issued and outstanding as of the date of this prospectus.
+Percentage of beneficial ownership of each listed person prior to this offering is based on 35,000,000 Ordinary Shares issued and outstanding as of the date of this prospectus.

-The number and percentage of Ordinary Shares beneficially owned after the offering are based on (i) 52,000,000 Ordinary Shares outstanding following the sale of 2,000,000 Ordinary Shares if the minimum offering amount is raised, and (ii) 55,000,000 Ordinary Shares outstanding following the sale of 5,000,000 Ordinary shares if the maximum offering amount is raised.
+The number and percentage of Ordinary Shares beneficially owned after the offering are based on (i) 36,600,000 Ordinary Shares outstanding following the sale of 1,600,000 Ordinary Shares if the minimum offering amount is raised, and (ii) 39,000,000 Ordinary Shares outstanding following the sale of 4,000,000 Ordinary shares if the maximum offering amount is raised.
 Information with respect to beneficial ownership has been furnished by each director, officer or beneficial owner of 5% or more of our Ordinary Shares.
 Beneficial ownership is determined in accordance with the rules of the SEC and generally requires that such person have voting or investment power with respect to securities.
-In computing the number of Ordinary Shares beneficially owned by a person listed below and the percentage ownership of such person, Ordinary Shares underlying options, warrants or convertible securities held by each such person that are exercisable or convertible within 60 days of the date of this prospectus are deemed outstanding, but are not deemed outstanding for computing the percentage ownership of any other person.
+In computing the number of Ordinary Shares underlying options, warrants or convertible securities held by each such person that are exercisable or convertible within 60 days of the date of this prospectus are deemed outstanding, but are not deemed outstanding for computing the percentage ownership of any other person.
 As of the date of this prospectus, we have 6 shareholders of record, none of which are located in the United States.
 We will be required to have at least 300 shareholders at closing in order to satisfy the Nasdaq listing standards.